 All Memorial University Buildings will require at least one Emergency Floor Warden for every twenty-five employees.
-The Fine Arts building will require a minimum of the following human resources to be Emergency Wardens to fulfill the roles and responsibilities required for evacuation.
+The Arts and Science building (including the extension) will require a minimum of the following human resources to be Emergency Wardens to fulfill the roles and responsibilities required for evacuation.
 These positions are to be assigned by the primary occupant of the building.
 Please refer to Appendix C for a list of wardens and their contact information.

 Emergency Building Warden 1

 Alternate Emergency Building Warden 0

-Emergency Floor Wardens 4
+Emergency Floor Wardens 6

 Alternate Emergency Floor Wardens 0